 2) In addition to the piece, 3D art submissions must include three photos of the entry (taken from different angles) mounted on stiff backing.

-2) Print and cut the Name Sheet form in half and place it in a plastic sheet protector.
+2) Print the Entry Form and place it in a plastic sheet protector.

 3) Secure the plastic sheet protector to the back of the mounted picture in such a way that the ring tab on the sheet protector sticks up over the top of the picture.
 Be sure that the overhanging tab is at the top of the picture.
 (This is crucial to being able to hang your piece at Red Rocks.
 See examples below.)

 1) One copy of piece inserted into plastic sheet protector.

 2) Be sure the name, school, grade, and category show through on the back only.
 No names in front.

 3) Turn in the signed Entry Form with literature piece in same plastic sheet protector.

 1) Record the entry onto one of the approved formats (CD/DVD or flash drive, see rules)